 If you experience intolerable muscle pain you should either discontinue taking statins or switch to a different variety of the drug.
 Many people usually do well after switching to a different variety of statin.

-Neurological Side Effects
+Neurological Side Effects of Statins

 The FDA has issued warnings on statin labels concerning memory loss or confusion.
 However, if you stop taking the drugs these side effects will also disappear.
 Make sure you coordinate with your Doctor if you are thinking about stopping the Statins.
+There may be some neurological side effects of statins that occur if you stop them too quickly.

 Increased Blood Sugar or Risk of Type 2 Diabetes